 User Review( votes)

 Brunel Centre for Advanced Solidification Technology is an academic research center focusing on both fundamental and applied research on solidification of metallic materials.

 Course Level: Studentships are available to pursue PhD programme.

-Scholarship Award: Up to two funded positions are available.
+Number of Awards: Up to four funded positions are available.

 Scholarship can be taken in the UK

 Eligibility: Applicants are required to have an upper second or first class undergraduate honors degree (or a recognized equivalent from an overseas university) in metallurgy/materials science or another related engineering or physical science.
 A Masters level qualification is desirable.
 In addition, the successful candidate should be highly motivated, able to work within a team and have good communication skills.
 The successful candidates are expected to commence at the latest in October 2017.